Event Attributes

 When triggering an Event, AnyTrack Tracking Tag automatically collects first party data parameters (Cookies, IP, User Agent...).

-Customer data parameters are supported and will be automatically parsed, hashed, and normalized according to the ad platform's requirements.
+Customer traits and parameters are supported and are automatically parsed, hashed, and normalized according to the ad platform's requirements.

 👍